 Wednesday, December 2nd, 2020 @ 11:27am

 Choosing the right materials when taking on a bathroom remodel project will ultimately save you time and money in the long run.
 You want to make sure your bathroom is watertight!
-If not, it will lead to mold, mildew, and even possible structural damage.
-It comes down to the materials you choose and proper installation.
+If not, it will lead to mould, mildew, and even possible structural damage.
+It comes down to the materials you choose and the proper installation.
+I recently did my bathroom as well so I know!

 Here are my tips for choosing the right materials for your next bathroom renovation job.